ikzelf/zbxdb/README.md

 ```
 # postgreSQL
 ```
-create extension dblink;
+create extension dblink
-In order to be able to create a dblink, the contrib package must be installed on the dbserver[s] (postgresql9*-contrib). for collecting total dead and live tuples per database a temporary table and a dblink is used.
+In order to be able to create a dblink, the contrib package must be installed on the dbserver[s](postgresql9*-contrib).

+for collecting total dead and live tuples per database a temporary table and a dblink is used.
 The queries for this collection use a construction for which postgres - sadly enough - requires superuser to do that without password.
 I am very open for tips to make this better, without a superuser account.

 v9: